 Licorice Root

 This one surprised me.
 You can actually chew on the root itself.
-I haven't been that brave yet, but I have tried grinding it up with a little water to make a paste.
-It’s supposed to be great for fighting bacteria and inflammation.
+I haven't been that adventurous yet, but I have tried grinding it up with a little water to make a paste.
+It’s said to be amazing at fighting bacteria and inflammation.

 Triphala